(last update: Sep 20, 2023)

-I've been asked about places which are particularly iconic to visit in Big Sur wilderness areas.
+I've been asked about places particularly special to visit in Big Sur wilderness areas.

-Access depends upon trail conditions, which unfortunately after recent fire and storm
+Access depends upon trail conditions, which after recent fire and storm

 damage can now be difficult for some locations.